 Differences Between HTML vs XML

 Computers use languages to communicate just like people do.
-The way a computer communicates with the internet is through a computer language which is the content of this HTML vs XML article.
+A computer communicates with the internet through a computer language, which is the content of this HTML vs XML article.
 As usual, it’s better to clear some terminology before we proceed into details of the HTML vs XML article.

 Terms

-- HYPER-TEXT is a process of linking objects to each other so that when one object is clicked, the linked object can be viewed or used accordingly (means as per the action is taken).
+- HYPER-TEXT links objects to each other so that when one object is clicked, the linked object can be viewed or used accordingly (means as per the action is taken).

-- MARKUP literally means notations or symbols that are used to correct in making up text and indicate how the texts should be displayed.
+- MARKUP means notations or symbols used to correct in making up text and indicate how the texts should be displayed.
 Some common notations or symbols used are (<,>, ^, /,?).
-Mark-ups refer to the sequences of characters or other symbols that can be inserted at certain places in a text file to indicate how a file should look when it is printed or displayed.
+Markups refer to the sequences of characters or other symbols that can be inserted at certain places in a text file to indicate how a file should look when printed or displayed.

 Below is the Top 11 difference between HTML and XML: